jj49411/Makers_notes/Week2.md

 ## Daily Goals
 ### Day 1
-- GOAL: Review another persons' weekend challenge/Improve my knowledge on let-double method/Read through Code review rubric
+- GOAL: Review other's weekend challenge/Improve my knowledge on let-double method/(Read through Code review rubric)
-- REFLECTION:
+- REFLECTION: Reviewed other's code following the rubuic, understood the basics of Gemfile/gems/bundle/rvm and found out "refactoring" is my main problem when using TDD process.
-> Still not quite sure how to review anthers' codes
+> Got a sense of how to review others' codes but still neeed more practice!
+> During the pairing we swaptted the driver-navigator role frequently and answered all the "interview questions".

 #Day 1 :
 -Review on the weekend challenge